MS-Optics H-PETZ 2/57

 Gallery

-The subtle focal length of this lens is not considered a problem when used with an EVF, but when used with a Leica rangefinder, the photographer should be aware that the image will be slightly inside the 50mm frame.
+The delicate focal length of this lens is not a problem when using it with an EVF, but when using it with a Leica rangefinder, be aware that it will capture a little bit inside the 50mm frame.

 Item | Value | note |